 After a saga of broken promises, a European rover finally has a ride to Mars

-Europe's first Mars rover mission is now on its fourth rocket: SpaceX's Falcon Heavy.
+Europe's first Mars rover mission is now on its fourth rocket: SpaceX's Falcon Heavy

 Signal weather

 NASA confirmed Thursday that SpaceX will launch the European Space Agency's Rosalind Franklin Mars rover, perhaps as soon as late 2028, on a Falcon Heavy rocket from Kennedy Space Center, Florida.
 So why is NASA deciding which rocket will launch a flagship European Mars mission?
 It's a long story involving the search for extraterrestrial life, crippling political hatchets, and of all things, Russia's invasion of Ukraine.
-You can trace the history of Europe's Rosalind Franklin mission back a nearly a quarter-century.
+You can trace the history of Europe's Rosalind Franklin mission back nearly a quarter-century.
 A few years after NASA landed its first rover on Mars in 1997, the European Space Agency came up with a plan to send its own mobile robot to the red planet.
 The European rover was part of a program named Aurora, and officials hoped to launch it in 2009.
 Russia would have supplied a Soyuz rocket to send the rover on its way.
 Read full article Comments

 Stay on the signal